 That seems simple enough, but these two terms often throw off small business owners.
 Do you ask for accounts payable or accounts receivable when you need to speak to a customer about a payment owed to you?
 How about when you need to discuss a bill you owe to a vendor?

-Keeping this rule of thumb in mind will save you valuable time when communicating with your customers and vendors (not to mention save you from the embarrassment of asking for the wrong department).
+Keeping this rule of thumb in mind will save you valuable time when communicating with your customers and vendors… not to mention save you from the embarrassment of asking for the wrong department.

 This is an incredibly important small business accounting term.
 Simply put, your business’s burn rate is the rate at which your business spends money.
-This is obviously an accounting term you need to know—and know well.
+This is obviously an accounting concept you need to know—and know well.

 Calculating your burn rate is simple: Pick a time period—usually a quarter or longer—and subtract the cash you have on hand at the end of the period from the cash you had on hand at the beginning of the period.
 Divide this number by the number of months in the period, and you have your burn rate.

 For example, let’s say you had $12,000 in the bank at the beginning of the quarter, and at the end of the quarter your bank balance is $6,000.
 This means over the three month period, you spent $6,000.
 Dividing $6,000 by three months, you can see your burn rate is $2,000/month.

 Knowing how fast your business goes through cash is critical when it comes to cash flow management.
 Ideally, you want to have a negative burn rate, because that indicates you are growing your cash reserves.
 The exception to this rule is when you are investing in the growth of your business.

 Your business’s chart of accounts—or COA—is like a filing cabinet for all your financial transactions.
 It’s a complete listing of every account in your bookkeeping system.